 Strategies to Pay Down Debt

-If you are interested in getting out of debt you may need to work on a number of strategies to make paying off your debts easier and so that you can tackle them more quickly.
-It is important to realize that no matter what strategy you choose, you will need to address the issues that got you into debt in the first place.
+There are a number of strategies to make paying off your debts easier so you can get out of debt more quickly.
+But it's important to keep in mind that no matter which strategy you choose, you'll eventually need to address the issues that got you into debt in the first place.

-First Get on a Budget
+Get on a Budget

 Set up a Debt Payment Plan

-You can do this from the highest interest rate to the lowest or from the smallest debt to the largest.
+There are several ways to do this: You can do this from the highest interest rate to the lowest or from the smallest debt to the largest.
 You can use a debt calculator online or a service like SavvyMoney that will help you see how quickly you can pay down the debt by increasing the amount you pay towards debt each month.
 The more you can apply to the debt, the more quickly you will be able to pay it off.

 Lower Your Interest Rates

-Another option is to take out a consolidation loan.
-I do not recommend cashing out your home equity to do this.
+Another option is to take out a consolidation loan, but be wary of using your home's equity to do so.
 If you do a consolidation loan, you want an interest rate that is lower than the rate you are currently paying and one that is set.
 If you choose either of these options, you need to stop using your credit cards immediately so you do not add to your debt and end up in a situation where you owe even more than you do now.

-- Be sure to read the fine print when applying for a consolidation loan, since interest rates might change.
+Be sure to read the fine print when applying for a consolidation loan, since interest rates might change.

 Credit Counseling and Debt Settlement Services

 If you are really having a difficult time making your payments then you may want to consider a credit counseling or debt settlement service.
 These services do show up on your credit report and should be a last resort before bankruptcy.

-The credit counseling service is better than debt settlement.
-You need to be careful about the company you choose to deal with, since many of the companies will suddenly close overnight and take your money with them.
+You need to be careful about the company you choose to deal with since many can be predatory of charge exorbitant fees.
 You can negotiate debt settlement yourself if you are already behind on your payments.
-If you settle debts, it will affect your taxes, and you need to be prepared to pay taxes on the amount that is forgiven.
+If you do settle your debts, it may affect your taxes, and you need to be prepared to pay taxes on the amount that is forgiven.

 Staying Out of Debt

 Once you have worked hard to pay off your debts, you need to work hard to stay out of debt.
 This means you should continue to budget, and that you need to plan for the future.
 Setting up emergency funds and sinking funds should help you to deal with unexpected expenses and for car repairs.